michael-lazar/rtv/README.md

 ## Usage

-To run the program, type
+To run the program, type:

 ```bash
 $ rtv --help